Make super smooth and creamy cauliflower and kale soup in a fraction of the time with your Instant Pot!

 INSTANT POT METHOD:

-- Turn the saute feature off, add the cauliflower and bone broth, and put the Instant Pot lid on.
+- Once you turn the “Saute” feature off, add the cauliflower and bone broth, and put the Instant Pot lid on.
 Turn the valve to closed, and press the “Soup” button.
 Bring the time down to 10 minutes.
 The Instant Pot will automatically turn on, taking about 10 minutes to come to pressure before counting down the 10 minutes of pressure cooking time.

 - When the Instant Pot is done pressure cooking, release the valve to let the pressure out, and take the lid off the Instant Pot.
 Add the coconut milk and baby kale, and use your immersion blender to puree the soup until it is smooth.
 Add sea salt and pepper to your taste after you puree the soup.